negiNeeraj1/bolierplateMERN/README.md

     - Change schemas/models & routes as per project needs
     - Keep auth, uploads, and real-time features intact

+    -PURA PROJECT AISE RHEGA I ONLY NEED TO CHANGE THE API KEYS JO NEW LAGENGI AND CHANGE THE FRONTEND ....
 ---

 ## 🔐 Role-Based Access Control (RBAC)